Professor Geoff Crisp

-Mrs Vicki Williams is the Vice-President and Deputy Vice-Chancellor Finance and Infrastructure at the University of Canberra (UC).
-Vicki has responsibility for the University’s core business services of Finance, Commercial Services, Campus Estate, Information Management and Technology, Quality, Business Process Improvement and Planning and Analytics.
+Mrs Vicki Williams is the Chief Operating Officer, Vice-President Operations at the University of Canberra (UC).
+Vicki has responsibility for the University’s core business services of Finance, Commercial, Campus operations and development, Digital Information Technology, People and Diversity (Human Resources), Quality and Service Improvement, and Planning and Analytics.
 Her primary responsibility is to provide strong financial guidance and sound business acumen to support and enable the delivery of the University’s education, research and campus development objectives.

 Vicki has held senior leadership positions for over 25 years managing the delivery of services across finance, human resources, information technology, capital program delivery, facilities and asset management.
 This experience has been developed across a broad range of industries in management roles with PwC, Walter Turnbull, Calvary Health Care, AirServices Australia, the Housing Industry Association (HIA) and Prime Television.

 Vicki is an alumnus of the University of Canberra, is a member of the Institute of Chartered Accountants, a graduate of the Australian Institute of Directors Company Directors program, and a member of the Deputy Vice-Chancellor Corporate group, a committee of Universities Australia.
 Prior to her appointment into this role, Vicki held the position of UC’s Chief Finance Officer and Director of Finance and Business Services for a period of five years.
 Her extensive and practical knowledge of a diverse range of business models complements her sound contribution to the strategic leadership of the University.